Health Care News and Information by Country

 Primary care: Refers to the work of health professionals who act as a first point of consultation for all patients within the health care system.

 Secondary care: The health care services provided by medical specialists and other health professionals who generally do not have first contact with patients, for example, cardiologists, urologists, and dermatologists.

 Tertiary care: Specialized consultative health care, usually for inpatients and on referral from a primary or secondary health professional, in a facility that has personnel and facilities for advanced medical investigation and treatment, such as a tertiary referral hospital.

-Quaternary care - The term quaternary care is sometimes used as an extension of tertiary care in reference to advanced levels of medicine which are highly specialized and not widely accessed.
+Quaternary care: The term quaternary care is sometimes used as an extension of tertiary care, regarding advanced levels of medicine which are highly specialized and not widely accessed.

 Compulsory government funded health insurance with nominal fees can be provided, as in Italy.
 Other examples are Medicare in Australia, established in the 1970s by the Labor government, and by the same name Medicare in Canada was established between 1966 and 1984.
 Universal health care contrasts to the systems like health care in the United States.

-A health care provider or health professional is an organization or person who delivers proper health care in a systematic way professionally to any individual in need of health care services.
+A health care provider or health professional is an organization or person who delivers proper health care systematically and professionally to any individual in need of health care services.
 A health care provider could be government, the health care industry, a health care equipment company, an institution such as a hospital or medical laboratory, physicians, dentists, support staff, nurses, therapists, psychologists, pharmacists, chiropractors, and optometrists.